Code Submission Guide (Pull Request)

-Go to the github page of apache/doris , and click the button Fork
+Go to the GitHub page of apache/doris and click the Fork button in the top-right corner to complete the fork.

 git clone https://github.com/<your_github_name>/doris.git